21stcenturyna/21stcenturyna.github.io/index.md

 Registration details will be posted at a later date.
 In addition to plenary talks, the conference will have contributed talks by participants who would like to speak.

+## Travel support

+We will have bursaries to support the travel and accommodation costs for PhD students, kindly supported by the London Mathematical Society.
+We will advertise these in due course.

 ## Contact

 For information, contact <a href="mailto:patrick.farrell@maths.ox.ac.uk">Patrick Farrell</a>, <a href="mailto:yuji.nakatsukasa@maths.ox.ac.uk">Yuji Nakatsukasa</a>, and <a href="mailto:townsend@cornell.edu">Alex Townsend</a>.